Franz Stangl: T-4 Euthanasia program, 1940 – March 1943

 After the onset of World War II, in early 1940, Stangl was instructed to report for work at the Public Service Foundation for Institutional Care (Gemeinnützige Stiftung für Anstaltspflege), a front organization of the T-4 Euthanasia Program.
 Stangl purposely solicited for a job in the newly created T-4 program in order to escape difficulties with his boss in the Linz Gestapo.
 He travelled to the RSHA in Berlin, where he was received by Paul Werner, who offered Stangl a job as supervisor in charge of security at a T-4 facility, and in the language commonly used during recruitment, described Action T4 as a "humanitarian" effort that was "essential, legal, and secret".
 Next Stangl met with Viktor Brack, who offered him a choice of work between Hartheim and Sonnenstein killing centres; Stangl picked Hartheim, which was near Linz.

 Through a direct order from Reichsführer-SS Heinrich Himmler issued in November 1940, Stangl became the deputy office manager (Police Superintendent) of the T-4 Euthanasia Program at Hartheim Euthanasia Centre, and in late summer 1941 at Bernburg Euthanasia Centre, where people with mental and physical disabilities, as well as political prisoners, were sent to be killed.

 At Hartheim, Stangl served under Christian Wirth as an assistant supervisor in charge of security.
 When Wirth was succeeded by Franz Reichleitner, Stangl stayed on as Reichleitner's deputy.
-During his brief posting to Bernburg Euthanasia Centre Stangl reorganized the office at that T-4 facility.
-In March 1942, Stangl was given a choice to either return to the Linz Gestapo or be transferred to Lublin for work in Operation Reinhard.
-Stangl accepted the posting to Lublin in the General Government, where he would manage Operation Reinhard under Odilo Globočnik.
+During his brief posting at Bernburg Euthanasia Centre, Stangl reorganized the office at that T-4 facility.
+In March 1942, Stangl was given a choice to either return to the Linz Gestapo or to be transferred to Lublin for work in Operation Reinhard; Stangl accepted the transfer to Lublin in the General Government, where he would manage Operation Reinhard under Odilo Globočnik.